 Tokyo has a vast array of sights, but the first items on the agenda of most visitors are the temples of Asakusa, the gardens of the Imperial Palace (in Chiyoda) and the Meiji Shrine (in Harajuku).

 Tsukiji fish market and adjoining produce market takes up several city blocks.
 It is HUGE! and quite an experience.
 But you need to be there very early in the morning.
 By eight or nine you'd have missed all the action.
 Ship probably won't dock early enough for you to catch auctions, but some of the venders will still be there later in the morning.
 For sushi this is the place to get the best.
 There are many small restaurants and stalls.
 Walk into one that looks good to you.
 You can't go wrong.
 Prepare to pay cash.
 Many countries in Asia they accept dollars, but not in Japan.
 So be prepared.
-In November 2016 this famous market will close and moved elsewhere.
+In the autumn of 2018 this famous market will close and moved elsewhere.

 Tokyo Walks you can take.